 Although many of the points are under the control of private entities, several were installed thanks to public-private partnerships.
 The Estonian model can be an example to follow for other countries.

 As a curious case, the island in the Pacific of Niue has coverage throughout its territory.
 In 2003, it was the first state to have Wi-Fi in the whole country.
-In Colombia, there are also several places that offer free connection.
+In Colombia, there are also several places that offer free connections.

 Bogotá, for example, offers the service in 10 points of the city, and -according to the High District Council of ICT- more than 180,000 people benefit from it.
 Bucaramanga, meanwhile, has wireless connectivity in 22 of its parks.